 Tell us about your work.

-Currently I am an interior designer in New York.
 I have a number of projects across the country, focusing mainly on high-end residential interiors.
 I love the challenge of working with clients that have different styles.
 I even appreciate client “non-negotiables” that require me to problem-solve creatively.
 Because of this diversity, my day can take me from designing a tonal bachelor pad in downtown Manhattan to a bright, kid-friendly beach house in Westhampton.

 Every phase of a project is so exciting and so different.
 Before the initial consultation, I typically see a picture of the house and possibly a floor plan.
 Immediately, I’ll have ideas flowing of how I envision the space.
 Once I meet with the client, this picture may transform completely as my ideas are blended with the client’s specific aesthetic and needs.
 As the project progresses, you learn more about what the client likes and dislikes and it’s fun to watch the product come to life as we collaborate and combine our visions.